-3 FY 2010-11 revenues include \$3,034,080 from the Designations for Permit Streamlining, Enhanced Compliance Activities, Retirement Actuarial Increases and Equipment Replacement; and \$9,586,456 in prior-year penalties and settlements from the Undesignated Fund Balance.
+3 FY 2010-11 revenues include \$3,034,080 from the Designations for Permit Streamlining, Litigation and Enforcement, Enhanced Compliance Activities, Retirement Actuarial Increases and Equipment Replacement; and \$9,719,926 in prior-year penalties and settlements from the Undesignated Fund Balance.

-4 FY 2011-12 revenues include \$3,066,681 from the Designations for Permit Streamlining, Enhanced Compliance Activities, Retirement Actuarial Increases and Equipment Replacement; and \$4,405,039 in prior-year penalties and settlements from the Undesignated Fund Balance.
+4 FY 2011-12 revenues include \$3,066,681 from the Designations for Permit Streamlining, Enhanced Compliance Activities, Equipment Replacement and Retirement Actuarial Increases; and \$4,405,039 in prior-year penalties and settlements from the Undesignated Fund Balance.

-Specialist I, and one Director of Technology Implementation in Science & Technology Advancement; and two AQ Inspectors IIs, a Supervising AQ Inspector, one AQ Engineer II, one Senior AQ Engineering Manager, and one Secretary in Engineering and Compliance.
-The FY 2011-12 proposed budget reflects current labor agreements which expire on June 30, 2011.
-The results of the upcoming labor negotiations will be reflected in the final budget upon Governing Board approval.
+Advancement; and two AQ Inspectors IIs, a Supervising AQ Inspector, one AQ Engineer II, one Senior AQ Engineering Manager, and one Secretary in Engineering and Compliance.